 If it does not bind and falls apart, process it a bit more until it passes this test.
 But the texture must still be coarse.

-Frying or Baking Falafel
+Fry or Bake Falafel

 5. I use up half of the processed mixture and then refrigerated the rest for the next day.
 To bake them, place the falafels on a greased tray.
 Bake in a preheated oven at 400 F or 200 C for 12 minutes on each side.